Emily Ratajkowski Claims Child Will Chose Own 'Gender' when 18

-Pregnant supermodel Emily Ratajkowski told Vogue magazine she would only announce the “gender” of her child once the child turns 18.
+Pregnant model and actress Emily Ratajkowski told Vogue magazine she would only announce the “gender” of her child once the child turns 18.

 She wrote: